 If the motorcycle is operated in wet or dusty conditions, more frequent servicing is required.
+Replace the air filter if it becomes contaminated with oil.
 The air filter element cannot be cleaned.
 Replace the filter when necessary.

 - 1. Remove Fuel Tank. - 2.
 Remove the zip-ties from harness retention as well as the the brake line retention clips.
 Remove the wiring harness 1 and the brake lines 2 from airbox filter cover retention features.